Articles on Objective Justification

 I. On the Meaning of Justification in General

 When we say that justification is “purely forensic,” we do not mean that justification is only forensic.
-Rather this is said to deny that justification is an infusion of essential righteousness into man, and to exclude any work of man in justification.
+Rather this is said to deny that justification is an infusion of essential righteousness into man, and to exclude any work or contribution of man in justification.

 II.
 On the Meaning of Objective Justification